Low-lying level structures in $^{162}$Lu: Model Formulation

 In their study, Hunter \textit{et al.} reported a weak population of some high-spin states in $^{164}$Yb with a comparatively shorter half-life.
 Some of the $^{164}$Yb $\gamma$-rays were found to have a half-life of around 2 min, which the work mentions as ``evidence for the existence of a high-spin isomer".
 However, this activity was reported to be very weak in the experiment for further characterization.
 As seen in our level scheme (Fig. \ref{fig4}), the J$^\pi$=4$^-$ (p$_1$n$_0$) state lies close to the gs at E$_x \nu$3/2$^-$[521$\uparrow$]\} with t$_{1/2}$=2.65 min.
-Two low-lying isomers with J$^\pi$= 3$^{(-)}$\{$\pi$1/2$^+$[411$\downarrow$]$\otimes \nu$5/2$^-$[523$\downarrow$]\}, t$_{1/2}$= 2.12 min were reported.
-The spins of all of these states have been established through collinear spectroscopy studies \cite{Georg98}.
-The parity of the 1.41 min isomer is reported tentatively in the current ENSDF \cite{ENSDF} due to the unconfirmed (M3) multipolarity of the IT decay from this level to the gs.
-Our model calculations places the J$^\pi$= 3$^-$\{$\pi$1/2$^+$[411$\downarrow$]$\otimes \thickapprox$ 39 keV, close to its reported value.
+Two low-lying isomers are listed in the current ENSDF \cite{ENSDF} with t$_{1/2}$=1.41 min and t$_{1/2}$= 2.12 min.
+While their spins were established through collinear spectroscopy studies \cite{Georg98}, the parity of the 1.41 min isomer is reported tentatively due to the unconfirmed (M3) multipolarity of the IT decay to the gs.
+Our model calculations place the J$^\pi$= 3$^-$\{$\pi$1/2$^+$[411$\downarrow$]$\otimes \thickapprox$ 39 keV, in agreement with the listed \cite{ENSDF} configuration and energy.
 Hence we confirm the negative parity assignment to the 1.41 min isomer in $^{166}$Lu.
 Similarly, our calculations place the J$^\pi$= 0$^-$\{$\pi$5/2$^+$[402$\uparrow$]$\otimes \thickapprox$ 41 keV, close to the experimentally reported energy of the 2.12 min isomer.
-The J$^\pi$=6$^-$ gs is the p$_0 \thickapprox$128 keV, which corroborates the existing assignment.
-Similarly, a level with E$_x$= 57.2 keV is reported with a tentative spin assignment J$^\pi$=(1)$^-$ based on observed E1 $\gamma$ feeding from the 135 keV J$^\pi$=1$^+$ state \cite{Boer}.
-We identify this as the singlet partner J$^\pi$=1$^-$\{$\pi$7/2$^+$[404$\downarrow$]$\otimes$ $\nu$5/2$^-$[523$\downarrow$]\} of the gs, and estimate its energy to be E$_x$=52 keV, thereby, confirming the J$^\pi$ and configuration.
-Due to the sparse availability of experimental 1qp energies in the A$\pm$1 neighboring nuclei, our model calculations are limited to only these levels.
-However, the close agreement between the available experimental data \cite{ENSDF} and our calculated values for these $^{166}$Lu levels substantiates the validity of the model.